fernandopassaia/app_fullstackdemo/README.md

 the Default string on "AppFullStackDemoContext.cs".

-After setup your connectionstring, enter on ".Infra" folder and RUN the migration command: dotnet ef --startup-project ../AppFullStackDemo.Api/ database update
+After setup your connectionstring, enter on ".Infra" folder and RUN the migration command:
+<li>dotnet ef --startup-project ../AppFullStackDemo.Api/ database update</li>

 **Creating FakeMockData**:
 You can start your app with some FakeMockData like a User, some Manufacturers, Devices, then you can see how it works,